 The extensive use of confidentiality clauses in employment contracts and settlement deeds also add to the lack of transparency on the results of any investigations of transgressions and most importantly whether or not appropriate steps are also being taken to ensure other employees are protected from potential future transgressions.

-To the topic of what can be done, there are various existing protections already existing in workplace law, ranging from General Protections in the Fair Work Act, to the Sexual Discrimination Act, Occupational Health and Safety Legislation and Human Rights legislation, however thus far these have been of little use to employees in the legal profession who have been unable or unwilling to utilise these workplace rights.
+To the topic of what can be done, there are various existing protections already existing in workplace law, ranging from General Protections in the Fair Work Act, to the Sexual Discrimination Act, Occupational Health and Safety Legislation and Human Rights legislation, however thus far these have been of little use to employees in the legal profession who have been unable or unwilling to utilize these workplace rights.

 As part of its findings, the Victorian Legal Services Board (VLSB) found that “a significant number of legal workplaces did not have documented sexual harassment policies, and that specific workplace training and education to prevent sexual harassment is rare”.